-We also recognize revenue on a Ship-In-Place basis for two customers who have required that we hold the product after final production is complete.
+We also recognize revenue on a Ship-In-Place basis for three customers who have required that we hold the product after final production is complete.
 In this case, a written agreement has been executed (at the customer's request) whereby the customer accepts the risk of loss for product that is invoiced under the Ship-In-Place arrangement.
 For each transaction for which revenue is recognized under a Ship-In-Place arrangement, all final manufacturing inspections have been completed and customer acceptance has been obtained.
-In the fiscal year ended April 2, 2016, 2.1% of the Company's total net sales was recognized under Ship-In-Place transactions.
+In fiscal 2017, 2.6% of our total net sales were recognized under Ship-In-Place transactions compared to 2.1% in fiscal 2016.